starbased-co/lazyvim-nix/README.md

 # lazyvim-nix

-A Nix flake for LazyVim that just works™
+A Nix flake for LazyVim that just works

 ## What is this?